Mike-T-Mitchell/in-liner/readme.md

 * Profit.

 ### Attributions
-* [Zeno Rocha](https://github.com/zenorocha) for creating clipboard.js, which this in-liner uses to copy the in-lined output to the clipboard.
+* [Zeno Rocha](https://github.com/zenorocha) for creating clipboard.js, which I used as the solution for copying the output to the clipboard.

 ### Preview
 Wanna preview the tool?
 Got you covered: [http://mike-t-mitchell.github.io/in-liner](http://mike-t-mitchell.github.io/in-liner).